Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Al snort-giggled, sipped her tea again, then set it aside and wrapped her up in a hug. *"...Wo ai ni.* You always know what to say, I don’t know how you do it."

 Xiù felt her face glow happily.
-"You’re not bad at saying the right thing yourself…" she said.
+"You’re not bad at saying the right thing yourself..." she said.

-"Hmm… Oh!
+"Hmm...
+Oh!
 I think I’ve settled on a name.
 And I *know* Julian will like it, so I wanted to see what you think."

 Xiù sat up to look at her.
 "Okay, fire away!"